uwegeercken/mapreduce_01/README.md

 the ruleengine.
 If the data passes the business logic, create a key and value and pass it to the reduce phase.

+In the latest version data from geonames.org is used.
+Download the allCountries.txt file, if you want to run this example mapreduce job.
+The mapreduce_countries.sh script can be used to run the job, but make sure to adjust the path and other information as required in the script.

 Instead of filtering data one could also modify the data before it runs through mapreduce.
 Or of course also both: filtering and modifying.